ChowChowSonic/Cs388-hw1/readme.md

 Describe any challenges encountered while building the app.

-None, the app seemed fairly simple
+None, the app seemed fairly simple.

 ## License